sebapersson/PEtab.jl/docs/src/Gradient_hessian_support.md

 # [Supported gradient and hessian methods](@id gradient_support)

-PEtab.jl offers various gradient and Hessian methods that can be used to build a `PEtabODEProblem` using `PEtabODEProblem()`.
+PEtab.jl offers various gradient and Hessian methods that can be used to build a `PEtabODEProblem`.
 In this section, we will provide a brief overview of each method and the corresponding adjustable parameters.

 !!! note
     To use any functionality from SciMLSensitivity (e.g. for adjoint) it must be loaded prior to creating the `PEtabODEProblem`.
 Similarly, to use Zygote automatic differentiation Zygote and SciMLSensitivity must first be loaded.